llvm/torch-mlir/README.md

 necessarily a reflection of the completeness or stability of the code, it does indicate that the project is not yet endorsed as a component of LLVM.

 The NPComp project aims to provide tooling for compiling numerical python programs of various forms to take advantage of MLIR+LLVM code generation and backend runtime systems.

 In addition to providing a bridge to a variety of Python based numerical programming frameworks, NPComp also directly develops components for tracing and compilation of generic Python program fragments.

 ## Framework integrations

 * [PyTorch](frontends/pytorch/README.md) -- Experimental integration for
   extracting programs from PyTorch.

-## Python language compiler tookit
+## Python language compiler toolkit

 At the core of NPComp are a set of dialects and python support code for tracing (define by run) numerical programs and compiling idiomatic subsets of the Python language.
 As another interpretation of the name, NPComp also seeks to provide compiler-backed support for Numpy APIs.

 See the [features doc](docs/features.md) for a semi-curated status of what is implemented in this area.

 ### Architecture